mixpanel/mixpanel-react-native/README.md

 ### **iOS**
 It is an alternative to react-native-link.
-If you have been using React-Native version prior to 0.60, please unlink native dependencies if you have any from a previous install. and then follow steps which are given below.
+If you have been using React-Native version prior to 0.60, please unlink native dependencies if you have any from a previous install.

-You can follow manual linking part of [react native linking](https://facebook.github.io/react-native/docs/linking-libraries-ios) document.
+And then follow steps which are given in manual linking part of [iOS manual-linking](https://facebook.github.io/react-native/docs/linking-libraries-ios) document.

 ### **Android**
+For manual linking you have to make following changes in respective pages.

 #### build.gradle(app level) changes:
 Add project implementation in dependencies :-